hpejcinovic-pivotal/route-service-example/README.md

-#Service Route Example
+#Route Service Example

-Example focusing on securing a REST web service
+Example focusing on securing a REST web service with Cloud Foundry route-service feature

 ## Route Service Overview

 This is an example of how to use route service for Cloud Foundry.
 Example focuses on how to secure a rest web service with a security service.
 Implementation is done via shared secret token.
+You can extend this to use OAuth etc.
-If you want to consume a protected web service, you need to invoke it with the secret token passed via HTTP header.
-These examples were developed on bosh-lite
+If you want to invoke a protected web service, you need to invoke it with the secret token passed via HTTP header, otherwise you get 404.
+These examples were developed on bosh-lite, but should work on PCF 1.7+, CF 230+

 There are three projects to demonstrate this

 - protected-rest-service : is the service we want to protect from public access
 - security-service : implements the security of the protected-rest-service.
-It will only let you invoke it, if you know the token
+It will only let you invoke it, if you provide the token
 - rest-client : sample rest client that wants to consume the protected-rest-service by passing in the secret token

 ## Requirements